SRB measures and Young towers for surface diffeomorphisms: Building a tower out of hyperbolic branches: Proof of Theorem

 Since we also have \( x\in \Gamma = C^s\cap C^u\subseteq C^{u} \) it follows that \( x\in C^s_{ij}\cap C^u = \Gamma^s_{ij} \).
-The final assertion follows because $\Gamma$ is recurrent and so every $x\in \Gamma$ has some $i,i'\in \NN$ such that $f^i(x), f^{-i'}(x) \in \Gamma$. \end{proof}
+The final assertion follows because $\Gamma$ is recurrent and so every $x\in \Gamma$ has some $i,i'\in T\NN$ such that $f^i(x), f^{-i'}(x) \in \Gamma$. \end{proof}

-Lemma \ref{prop:MY} shows that there exists a \emph{cover} of \( \Gamma \) by \( s \)-subsets and another by \( u \)-subsets satisfying the required Markov property.
-It does not however claim that this cover is a \emph{partition} of \( \Gamma \) as required by the definition, i.e.\ that the \( s \)-subsets of the cover are disjoint.
-In fact, it is not generally the case that they are disjoint, but we can pass to a subcover with pairwise disjoint elements by using Lemma \ref{lem:nestdisj}.
+Lemma \ref{prop:MY} shows that there exists a \emph{cover} of \( \Gamma \) by \( s \)-subsets and another by \( u \)-subsets satisfying the Markov property \ref{eq:youngtower} required in the definition of topological Young tower.
+It does not however claim that this cover is a \emph{partition} of \( \Gamma \) as required by the definition, i.e.\ that the \( s \)-subsets of the cover are disjoint which in fact they may not be.
+The following Lemma shows however that they are pairwise either nested or disjoint, and this will then allow us to choose a sub-cover made up of pairwise disjoint sets (see the proof of Proposition \ref{prop:sat-tower} below).

-\begin{Lemma} Let \( k\ell\in I \) and suppose there exists \( x\in \Gamma^s_{k\ell}\) and \( 0< i<k \) such that \( f^i(x) \in\Gamma \).
-Then there exist \( ij\in I \) such that \( \Gamma^s_{k\ell}\subseteq \Gamma^s_{ij}. \) In particular all \( \{\Gamma^{s}_{ij}\}_{ij\in I} \) are pairwise either nested or disjoint. \end{Lemma}
+\begin{Lemma} Let \( k\ell\in I_0 \) and suppose there exists \( x\in \Gamma^s_{k\ell}\) and \( 0< i<k \) such that \( f^i(x) \in\Gamma \).
+Then there exist \( ij\in I_0 \) such that \( \Gamma^s_{k\ell}\subseteq \Gamma^s_{ij}. \) In particular all \( \{\Gamma^{s}_{ij}\}_{ij\in I_0} \) are pairwise either nested or disjoint. \end{Lemma}

 We will prove this lemma momentarily.

 \begin{Remark} Notice that the last statement in Lemma \ref{prop:nested} does not follow directly from Lemma \ref{lem:nestdisj}.
 Indeed, the fact that two stable strips \( \widehat C^s_{ij}, \widehat C^s_{k\ell}\) are nested does not \emph{a priori} imply that the corresponding sets \( C^s_{ij}, C^s_{k\ell}\) are either disjoint or nested, recall \eqref{eq:saturation}, and therefore also does not \emph{a priori} imply that \( \Gamma^s_{ij}, \Gamma^s_{k\ell} \) are either disjoint or nested, recall \eqref{Gij}. \end{Remark}